Yogic spirituality is just a quiet mind.

 Yoga is just a quiet mind: but a quiet mind is an amazing thing.

 Every moment has its value, its bliss, its misery, or its simplicity.
-Yoga just prepares you to be there, so that you won’t miss it; and so you can be there for your people.
+Yoga just prepares you to be there, so that you won’t miss it; and so you can be there, be steady, and support both yourself and your people.

 That practice of moving with the breath, standing still in a trying physical pose and focusing on just that: it tends to spill over into all of life, because the brain is like that.
 If you train it to do something, the brain imprints and the body wants to repeat it.
 When that something is yoga, you stop fretting so much.
 It makes you more patient with your kids.
-It can have side effects such as “listening to your spouse” and “not complaining so much about the dishes.”
+It can have side effects such as “listening to your spouse” and “not complaining about the dishes.”

 One of Patanjali’s sutras is “yogas citta vritti nirodhah,” a Sanskrit phrase that means “Yoga is stilling the fluctuations of one’s consciousness.”